UDST/bayarea_urbansim/README.md

 ####OVERVIEW

 The regional regeneration tools are written in Python and SQL.
-They depend on soft- ware developed by Synthicity, spandex and urbansim, and third-party open source software, including Python, pandas, PostgreSQL, and PostGIS.
-Refer to table 1 for the purpose of each dependency.
+They depend on software developed by Synthicity: spandex and urbansim, and third-party open source software, including Python, pandas, PostgreSQL, and PostGIS.

-Although not required, a visualization tool, like UrbanCanvas or QGIS, is recom- mended.
+Although not required, a visualization tool, like UrbanCanvas or QGIS, is recommended.
+Its fun.

 Assumptions.
 This guide makes several assumptions.
 (1) The operating system is Windows 64-bit.
 The regeneration tools will run on other platforms, including Linux and OS X, but only Windows installation is documented in this guide.
 (2) The target system has sufficient memory.
 16GB+ is recommended.
 (3) Git is installed.
 (4) No other Python builds are installed to the system PATH, as they may interfere with the desired Anaconda Python distribution.
 (5) The user has familiarity with Git, Python, and PostgreSQL.

 ####INSTALLATION
-￼￼￼￼￼￼￼￼￼PostgreSQL and PostGIS.
+PostgreSQL and PostGIS.
 Installation of PostgreSQL and PostGIS is described in the PostGIS documentation.
 Be sure to install the 64-bit builds of PostgreSQL and PostGIS.

-Or you can use something like: https://github.com/buckleytom/postgis-gdal-vagrant

-PostgreSQL can be configured for better performance, especially on high-end hard- ware and with large, spatial queries.
+PostgreSQL can be configured for better performance, especially on high-end hardware and with large, spatial queries.
+However, note that on Windows, PostgreSQL has very limited memory usage capability.
 The third-party web application PgTune may suggest parameters that take advantage of available hardware, like more memory.
 Specify “Data warehouses” for the DB Type if using PgTune.

-Additionally, if the database is stored on a solid-state drive, the random_page_cost parameter can be set to a lower value closer to seq_page_cost, for example 1.1.
+Additionally, if the database is stored on a solid-state drive, the random_page_cost parameter can be set to a lower value closer to seq_page_cost.

-Restart PostgreSQL by running services.msc, right-clicking the service, and click- ing restart.
+Restart PostgreSQL by running services.msc, right-clicking the service, and clicking restart.

 Create a new database called mtc.
-This can be done from within pgAdmin III af- ter connecting to the server.
+This can be done from within pgAdmin III after connecting to the server.
 The database name will be later used in the spandex configuration file.
+You will need to use encoding UTF8 and template0.

 Python.
 Anaconda Python is developed and distributed by Continuum Analytics.
 Be sure to install the 64-bit build of the Anaconda Python distribution.